microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

       ![](images/get-prompt-edit-1.png)

-   >**Note:** host and paths are extracted from your function url and can be retrieved from  below screen.
-Host should not have "Https", please note operationid needs to be unique per powerapps account
+   >**Note:** host and paths are extracted from your function URL and can be retrieved from the below screen.
+The host should not have "Https", please note that operationid needs to be unique per powerapps account

      ![](images/code-test-getfuncurl.png)